 Internet Explorer will NOT allow you to create volume measurements.
 Please use Google Chrome or Mozilla Firefox with DroneDeploy.com instead.

-Next, define the area for which you would like to calculate the volume.
+- Add points around the stockpile for which you want to compute the volume.

 Take note of where you click

-As you'll see in the following section - the volume is calculated by creating a surface which fits within the area you define (see below).
+As you'll see in the following section - the volume is calculated by creating a surface which fits within the area you define.
 This means that the elevation of the points you select is very important.
 For example, accidentally selecting a point on a pile of rocks, as opposed to on the ground, will change the volume calculation and its accuracy.
-More on this below.

-It is very important to define the base of the pile well when measuring volume.
 Sometimes it can be difficult to see the base of a stockpile when looking at the Orthomosaic, due to shadows or similarly colored surrounding areas.
-To more easily see the nuances in terrain we recommend using the Elevation Toolbox as the base layer of the map when computing volumes.
+To more easily see the nuances in the terrain we recommend using the Elevation Toolbox as the base layer of the map when computing volumes.

 Below is an example that demonstrates why using the Elevation Toolbox is a best practice when calculating volumes.
 In the Orthomosaic (on the left) it is difficult to see the small pile of rocks to the left of the stockpile.
 Defining the base layer on top of the small rock pile would lead to inaccurate volume calculations.
 Using the Elevation Toolbox (on the right), the small pile becomes easily viewable, enabling you to avoid defining a point of the base on top of the rocks.